Danny Gonzalez: YouTube style

 Gonzalez's videos are often commentary on different aspects of Internet culture, criticism of YouTube, B movies, and general cultural criticism.
 His 2018 Troom Troom reaction videos popularized the channel.
 He is known for his criticisms of Jake and Logan Paul, and for his commentaries on Musical.ly (later TikTok) stars.
 In addition to commentary videos, he is also known for his parody music.
 He refers to his fanbase by the singular name "Greg".

-Gonzalez is associated with fellow YouTubers Drew Gooden and Kurtis Conner.
+Gonzalez is associated with fellow YouTubers Drew Gooden, Cody Ko and Noel Miller.